Trump Financial Disclosures Show Drop In Mar-A-Lago Income

 The financial disclosures show the president's ongoing income from controversial arrangements.
 When Trump took office, critics raised concerns that Trump properties would provide an avenue for people to essentially buy the president's favor by frequenting his properties.

 The Trump International Hotel in Washington, D.C., has continued to raise ethics red flags.
-Earlier this year, a government watchdog said that government lawyers ignored the U.S. Constitution's emoluments clause in allowing the Trump Organization to continue leasing Old Post Office building on Pennsylvania Avenue, blocks from the White House.
+Earlier this year, a government watchdog said that government lawyers ignored the U.S. Constitution's Emoluments Clause in allowing the Trump Organization to continue leasing the Old Post Office building on Pennsylvania Avenue, blocks from the White House.

 Presidential financial disclosures do provide some clarity about the president's assets and income, but they leave many questions about the president's finances unanswered.
-House Democrats recently subpoenaed six years of Trump's tax returns, arguing that this is part of their oversight duties, and that they'd like to know the full extent of his involvement in his businesses.
+House Democrats recently subpoenaed six years of Trump's tax returns, arguing that this is part of their oversight duties and that they want to know the full extent of his involvement in his businesses.